Nobella-Nyarari-Ejiofor/Neighbourood/README.md

 # Neighbourood
 An application that connects neighbours together .
 Individuals can post in their neighbourhood , see businesses in their neighbourhood  and remain at per with information in their neighbourhood.

-# Awwards
-An application where users can post their projects and view other projects .
-# AwardsArena
-This is an Instagram clone app where a user can post a picture and it's details and  view posts made by others .

 ## A Description of the WebApplication.

 ## Table of Content